← Back to dashboard

 • Requires accumulated history.
 The calculation needs at least 2 days of stored supply data.
 The 7-day average needs 8 days.
 New deployments will show limited data initially.

-Last updated: April 2026.
+Last updated: 2026-04-30 (absorption-rate methodology revised to reflect 3-day centered smoothing, edge-fallback handling, and known data artifacts).
 Baselines will be recalibrated after 30 days of data collection.

 These indices are transparent, best-effort tools — not financial indicators.
 We show exactly what we measure, how we measure it, and what we cannot see.
 Use them to follow trends, not to make investment decisions.